awsdocs/amazon-athena-user-guide/doc_source/partition-projection-setting-up.md

 1. Choose the **Tables** tab\.

    On the **Tables** tab, you can edit existing tables, or choose **Add tables** to create new ones\.
-For information about adding tables manually or with a crawler, see [Working with Tables on the AWS Glue Console](https://docs.aws.amazon.com/glue/latest/dg/console-tables.html) in the *AWS Glue Developer Guide*\.
+For information about adding tables manually or with a crawler, see [Working with tables on the AWS Glue console](https://docs.aws.amazon.com/glue/latest/dg/console-tables.html) in the *AWS Glue Developer Guide*\.

 1. In the list of tables, choose the link for the table that you want to edit\.
 ![\[In the AWS Glue console, choose a table to edit.\]](http://docs.aws.amazon.com/athena/latest/ug/images/partition-projection-1.png)